-Macro-economic factors can affect your forex trading in a number of ways.
-They influence the value of currency pairs, which can greatly impact your bottom line.
-You can also use them to help you make better trading decisions based on what is happening in the world around us.
+Macroeconomic factors can have a significant impact on your forex trading.
+They can influence the value of currency pairs, which can in turn impact your bottom line.
+You can also use macroeconomic indicators to help you make better trading decisions based on what is happening in the world around us.
+For example, if you see that economic growth is slowing in a particular country, you may want to reconsider any trades that you have open that are based on that currency. macroeconomic data can also give you insights into broader trends that may affect the forex market as a whole.
+By keeping an eye on macroeconomic indicators, you can gain a better understanding of the forces that drive the forex market and make more informed trading decisions.
 Pair that with great Trading Habits and you will be on your success path!

 If you are a beginner, head to our “forex trading a beginners guide” before continuing to read this article!